MS Fram deck plans

 Each of the MS Fram cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on MS Fram staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-MS Fram (built 2007, last refurbished in 2020) is a specially designed for Antarctica expedition cruises ship with “1B” ice-class double hull, part of the Hurtigruten fleet.
+MS Fram (2007-built, last refurbished in 2020) is a specially designed for Antarctica expedition cruises ship with “1B” ice-class double hull, part of the Hurtigruten fleet.
 The ship’s name in Norwegian means “forward”.
 The vessel was named after the wooden ship “Fram” used between 1893-1912 by the Norwegian North Pole explorers F. Nansen, O. Sverdrup, O. Wisting, and R.Amundsen.
 The original Fram ship is preserved at “Fram Museum” (Oslo).
 MS Fram itinerary offers Arctic and Greenland cruises in the summer months and Antarctic cruises during winter.

-MS Fram cruise ship deck plan shows a total of 137 staterooms for 276 passengers (max capacity is 318 guests/International cruises, up to 500 on Norwegian coastal voyages, up to 200 on polar cruises), served by 75 crew/staff.
-The ship has 8 passenger decks (all accessed by 2 elevators, 3 decks with cabins), 2 jacuzzies, Spa/Sauna, Fitness.
+MS Fram cruise ship deck plan shows a total of 137 staterooms for 276 passengers (max capacity is 318 guests/International cruises, up to 500 on Norwegian coastal voyages, up to 200 on polar cruises) served by 75 crew-staff.
+The boat has 8 decks (7 passenger-accessible, 3 with cabins, all accessed via 2 elevators), 2 jacuzzies, Spa/Sauna, Fitness.
 The ship’s interior design is Greenland-themed, with a traditional Nordic feel (lots of wool, leather, oak).
 Public areas are decorated with artworks designed by artists from Greenland (Aasiaat and Nuuk) and from Norway (Lofoten).